-The following table summarizes the composition of comparable Company-owned net bakery-cafe sales growth for the periods indicated:
+The following table summarizes the composition of Company-owned comparable net bakery-cafe sales growth for the periods indicated using the Historical View:

-For the fiscal year ended
+Historical composition for the fiscal year ended

-December 29, 2015 December 30, 2014 December 31, 2013
+December 27, 2016 December 29, 2015 December 30, 2014

-Price 1.9% 1.0% 1.8 %
+Price 2.3% 1.9% 1.0%

-Mix 0.3% 0.3% 2.0 %
+Mix 1.8% 0.3% 0.3%

-Average check 2.2% 1.3% 3.8 %
+Average check 4.1% 2.2% 1.3%

-Transactions 0.8% 0.1% (1.2)%
+Transactions 0.1% 0.8% 0.1%

-Company-owned comparable net bakery-cafe sales growth 3.0% 1.4% 2.6 %
+Company-owned comparable net bakery-cafe sales growth 4.2% 3.0% 1.4%

-The increase in transactions during fiscal 2015 was due to a variety of factors, including, but not limited to, the effectiveness of our new marketing campaign and momentum from our strategic initiatives, partially offset by severe weather.
-Price growth in fiscal 2015 was 1.9%, as retail prices were adjusted in anticipation of labor and food cost inflation.
-The increase in mix in fiscal 2015 was primarily due to higher catering sales growth, more items per check, and increased sales of higher-priced items.
+Transactions increased slightly in fiscal 2016 as momentum from our strategic initiatives was largely offset by a continued challenging consumer environment.
+Price growth in fiscal 2016 was 2.3 percent, as retail prices were adjusted in anticipation of labor and food cost inflation.
+The increase in mix during fiscal 2016 was primarily due to more entrées per transaction as a result of strategic initiatives.